Chambras/Hashitalks2024/README.md

 - **PBLC_VM_SSH** - Public SSH key of the VM.
 - **PRVT_VM_SSH** - Private SSH key of the VM.
 - **TF_API_TOKEN** - Terraform Cloud API Token.

+It also needs access to [FAA SWIM](https://www.faa.gov/air_traffic/technology/swim) for the streamming part of the demo.
+A more complete demo and information about SWIM can be found in my article [Ingest FAA SWIM content to analyze flight data](https://aka.ms/AAgnicg)

 ## Caution